-Northville Public Works Department wants you to know that your tap water is safe to drink and that it meets or surpasses all 2017 Federal and State monitoring and reporting standards for quality and safety.
+Northville Public Works Department wants you to know that your tap water is safe to drink and that it meets or surpasses all 2019 Federal and State monitoring and reporting standards for quality and safety.

 The City of Northville's source water comes from the Detroit River, situated within Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River in the U.S., and parts of Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
 The Michigan Department of Environmental Quality, in partnership with the U. S. Geological Survey, the Detroit Water and Sewerage Department (now known as the Great Lakes Water Authority or GLWA), and the Michigan Public Health Institute, performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
 The susceptibility rating is on a seven-tiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
 The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
-However, all four Detroit water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.
+However, all four GLWA water treatment plants that service the City of Detroit and draw water from the Detroit River have historically provided satisfactory treatment and meet drinking water standards.

 GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
 GLWA participates in a National Pollution Discharge Elimination System permit discharge program and has an emergency response management plan.
-In 2015, GLWA received a grant from the Michigan Department of Environmental Quality to develop a source water protection program for the Detroit River intakes.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
+In 2016, the Michigan Department of Environmental Quality approved the GLWA Surface Water Intake Protection Program plan.
+The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new sources, public participation and public education activities.